hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 Step 1: Starting the VNC server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log on in the regular way to one of the login nodes of hopper or to
+Log on in the regular way to one of the regular login nodes or to
    the visualization node of Leibniz.
 Note that the latter should only
    be used for running demanding visualizations that benefit from the 3D
    acceleration.
 The node is not meant for those who just want to run